deg/sodium/README.md

                         :on-click (na/>value->event-fn [:login @email @password])}]])))
 ````

-These functions work equally with with Sodium components and bare Soda-ash ones.
+These functions work equally with Sodium components and bare Soda-ash ones.
 I
 recommend using Sodium components where available.
-But, see below, you will still often
+But, see below, you will
-need to use Soda-ash components.
+still often need to use Soda-ash components.

 ### Lists